automuteus/deploy/README.md

 - `AUTOMUTEUS_LISTENING`: What the bot displays it is "Listening to" in the online presence message.
 Recommend putting your custom command prefix here
 - `AUTOMUTEUS_GLOBAL_PREFIX`: A universal default for the bot's command prefix.
 The bot will respond to **both** this prefix, and any guild-specific prefixes set in settings.
 - `BASE_MAP_URL`: The URL used as the base for the map images used in lobby message and response to `.au map`.
 The actual URLs will be constructed as the concatenation of the following strings: `BASE_MAP_URL`, map name (`the_skeld`, `mira_hq`, `polus`, or `airship`), version (`_detailed` for detailed version only), extension and query string (`.png?raw=true`)
+- `SLASH_COMMAND_GUILD_IDS`: When registering slash commands, what guilds the interactions will be registered in.
+Multiple guild IDs can be specified by comma-separated list.
+Leave blank for global.
+- `STOP_GRACE_PERIOD`: Specify how long to wait when attempting to stop `automuteus` container before sending SIGKILL.
+This option prevents the container from exiting with a `SIGKILL` during the stopping process before the command deletion is complete.
+When using guild commands, about one minute per guild is sufficient.
+Defaults to `1m`.

 ### HIGHLY advanced.
 Probably don't ever touch these!